Home > Linux > Installing Skype for Linux on the Dell Mini 9

 You can force the install from the command line.
 I have, and so far it is working great, including the built-in web cam.
 Download the current .deb from Skype and save it in your home directory.
 Open up a terminal window and run the following command: sudo dpkg -i –force-architecture skype-debian_2.0.0.72-1_i386.deb

-*Please note that you must use two hyphens / dashes for the FORCE switch to work, Wordpress does not show the command properly.
+*Please note that you must use two hyphens / dashes for the FORCE switch to work, WordPress does not show the command properly.

 Obviously, you will need to substitute the package name for the version you downloaded.
 After running the command, you should be Skyping in no time.